-> We have a maximum group size of 8 clients and trip dates are regular throughout the year.
+We keep small group sizes and trip dates are regular throughout the year.
 Whichever trip you choose you are sure to be spoiled by a range of inspiring coastal, hill and glen walks through some of Scotland's most spectacular landscapes.

-> The best in the business – our expert walking guides are committed to providing you with the best possible holiday experience of Scotland and a trip to remember.
+The best in the business – our expert walking guides are committed to providing you with the best possible holiday experience of Scotland and a trip to remember.
 Our guides our fountains of local and natural knowledge, so be sure to ask lots of questions!
 They will bring Scotland’s dramatic history and diverse culture to life and will also point out interesting flora and fauna along the way.

 Most of our guided group departures leave and return to railway stations as we encourage our clients to book rail travel where possible and travel in a sustainable way.